AAUW Issues: Higher Education

 - Women in Community Colleges: Access to Success

-About 30 percent of Americans aged 25 and older hold four-year college degrees.
-Among undergraduates, 56.5 percent of the student body in 2012 was female, up from 42 percent in 1970.
+About 33 percent of Americans age 25 and older hold four-year college degrees.
+In fall 2014, female students made up 57 percent of enrollment in degree-granting postsecondary institutions.
+This is a drastic rise from 41 percent in 1970.
 The proportion of female graduate students grew from 35 percent to 59 percent during this same period.
-During the 2011–12 school year, women earned 57.3 percent of all bachelor’s degrees, 59.9 percent of all master’s degrees, and 51.4 percent of all doctorate degrees awarded in the United States.
+During the 2011–12 school year, women earned 57.1 percent of all bachelor’s degrees, 60 percent of all master’s degrees, and 51.8 percent of all doctoral degrees awarded in the United States.

-In addition to expanding four-year and graduate degree attainment, U.S. community colleges have taken a growing role in our higher education system as they continue to play an integral part in educating and training our workforce.
-A third of all higher education students attend community college, including 40 percent of undergraduates.
+In addition to expanding four-year and graduate degree attainment, U.S. community colleges have taken a growing role in our higher education system as they educate and train our workforce.
+One-third of all higher education students attend community college, including 40 percent of undergraduates.
 As AAUW’s recent research explains, women make up the majority of students in all sectors of higher education, including community colleges.
-More than 4 million women attend community colleges, which is more than the number of undergraduate women attending either public or private not-for-profit, four-year institutions.
+More than 4 million women attend community colleges, which is more than the number of undergraduate women attending either public or private nonprofit, four-year institutions.
 These 4 million women include more than 1 million mothers, of whom half are married and half are unmarried.
 The number of unmarried or single parents among undergraduate students has nearly doubled in the last 20 years.

 Securing Pell Grant Funding